kolchfa-aws/test-repo/test-spell.md

 ### Get started

 The WHO (World Health Organization) is an organization.
 Query Domain Specific Language (DSL) is a query language.
-Query DSL is used in OpenSearch, something else, and something else.
+Query DSL is used in OpenSearch, something else, and something else!
 KIR is used in databases and data lakes.

 - [About OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/)